jojozhuang/jojozhuang.github.io/_tutorial/uncategorized/analyzing-performance-issue-with-splunk.md

 layout: tutorial
 key: tutorial
 title: "Analyzing Performance Issue with Splunk"
-index: 9108
+index: 9708
-subcategory: legacy-blog
+subcategory: uncategorized
 date: 2017-02-17
 tags: [Splunk, Log Analysis]
 ---

-> Recently, I was working on a performance issue which occurs in our procurement system on the cloud.
-I reproduced the issue locally and added logs to get the time spent information at runtime.
-Later, I imported these logs into Splunk for analyzing.
+> Use Splunk logs to analyze performance issues in production.

-## 1. About the Issue
+## 1. Issue in Production
+Recently, I was working on a performance issue which occurs in our procurement system on the cloud.
 In our cloud-based procurement system, the customer has to wait for one minute to get response after he clicks the 'Save' button on Invoice Reconciliation(IR) document.
 This IR contains over one hundred line items.
 There is no available tools for debugging on the cloud.
 I have to reproduce the issue locally by copying the configuration from cloud to my local sandbox, importing some master data and creating a similar IR document.
 The root cause is because of the validation on the fields of IR.
 However, I couldn't narrow down what exact field caused this issue.
 There are hundreds of fields on IR and on each line item.
 It seems there is no single bottleneck.
 Instead, it's an accumulated performance issue.
 To get the whole picture of how exactly the time is consumed, I added logs to the validation method to capture the time spent for each field.
 Later, I imported these logs to Splunk for analyzing.

 ## 2. Creating Logging Function
 For IR document, it has two level attributes.
 The first level is the fields on itself, we call it header level.
 The second level is the line items, we call it line level.
 We need to get the logs for both two levels.